Abhishek3917/arch_linux_installation/README.md

 - this script is in its development stage

 ## Notes

-- This script assumes a basic level of familiarity with the Arch Linux installation process.
-- Customize the script according to your preferences and requirements.
-- Timezone set default to Asia/Kolkata.
+### Partitioning and Formatting
+- The script assumes that all partitions, including root and home, use the ext4 filesystem format.
+### UEFI Systems Only
+- This script is designed for systems booted in UEFI mode.
+If using a non-UEFI (BIOS/MBR) system, modifications to the GRUB installation process are required.
+Refer to the [Arch Linux GRUB documentation for instructions](https://wiki.archlinux.org/title/GRUB#Master_Boot_Record_(MBR)_specific_instructions).
+- The script automatically detects and sets the system timezone using curl and ipapi.co..
-- Check `/mnt/etc/fstab` if the home partition is not present.
+- verify `/mnt/etc/fstab` if the home partition is not present.
 Add manually by:
     ```bash
     blkid /home_partition
     ```